-Vitamin A, found in sweet potato, leafy greens (e.g., kale and spinach), butternut squash, and apricots, is an antioxidant, which aids in good health.
-It can help maintain vaginal tissues and boost the mucous membranes in the vagina to stimulate the secretion of moisture there and promote healthy vaginal functioning.
-The vitamin can also be incorporated into your diet on a supplementary basis.
+Vitamin A, found in sweet potatoes, leafy greens (e.g., kale and spinach), butternut squash, and apricots, is an antioxidant, which aids in keeping up good health.
+It can help maintain vaginal tissues and boost the mucous membranes in the vagina to stimulate the secretion of moisture and promote their healthy functioning.
+This vitamin for female dryness can also be incorporated into your lifestyle on a supplementary basis.

 Even though boosting the presence of vitamins E, D, and A in your diet and lifestyle habits is an easy way of combating vaginal dryness, the best approach to address the symptom for permanent relief while also minimizing the impact of other menopause symptoms you may be experiencing is by pursuing treatment for the hormonal imbalance at fault.
 Click on the following link to learn more about natural and effective vaginal dryness treatments for long-term alleviation and ultimate vaginal comfort.

 - Emamverdikhan, A.P. et al. (2016).
 A survey of the therapeutic effects of Vitamin E suppositories on vaginal atrophy in postmenopausal women.
 Iranian Journal of Nursing and Midwifery Research, 21(5), 475-481. doi: 10.4103/1735-9066.193393

 - Palace, V.P. et al. (1999).
 Antioxidant potentials of vitamin A and carotenoids and their relevance to heart disease.
 Free Radical Biology & Medicine, 26(5-6), 746-761.
 Retrieved June 12, 2019, from http://www.ncbi.nlm.nih.gov/pubmed/10218665